-Over the last few months I have been looking for garage door painting ideas and after considering my options, I decided to go with faux woodgrain painting so the door has a stained wood look.
+Over the last few months I have been looking for garage door painting ideas and after considering my options, I decided to go with faux woodgrain or faux bois painting so the door has a stained wood look.
 It is not hard to do and is a very budget friendly way to update any paintable surface in and around your home.

 As you know I have been in the process of gathering ideas for updating the exterior of my house.
 I have shared a few posts on home exteriors I like that are doable on a small budget.
 If money was no object, the exterior home makeover decision making would be a lot easier and I would hire contractors to do it all.